datanav/docs/hub/features/notifications-feature.rst

 Successfully retried entities
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-This is the number of entities that was retried, and where the retry attempt succeeded.
+This is the number of entities that were retried, and where the retry attempt succeeded.

 .. _pipe_completed_metric__read_errors_last_run: